-There are many such generators online, but if you’re looking for a reliable one where your guests can even indicate their very own wish lists, check out this one.
+There are many such generators online, and some will allow your guests to indicate their very own wish lists.
 You get to input all your guests’ names and email addresses, before it pairs two names up to form a pair.
 Each guest will have to get a gift for another randomly chosen guest.
 In return, he/she will have his/her very own Secret Santa, which he will receive a gift from!

 4. Decide on the amount of food to cater

 ‘A party without a cake is just a meeting’ is a quote that I would definitely second.
 Sadly, not everyone is as enthusiastic about cake as you and I. It’s really difficult to estimate the amount of food to cater, especially when you’re kiasu and afraid of not having enough food for your guests.
 Food waste in Singapore has reached an all time high, and is increasing every single year.
 Order responsibly can not only minimise wastage but save some money.

 Food delivery is also a great option, just be sure you order enough and have a backup in case your order gets cancelled at the last minute.

 5. Plan some games for your guests